Why invest in EIS?

 Archived article: please remember tax and investment rules and circumstances can change over time.
 This article reflects our views at the time of publication.

-This year demand is set to rocket as tax rises and pension restrictions start
+In 2017/18 demand is set to rise further, as tax changes and pension restrictions start

 to bite for wealthy investors.